The Pickwick Papers MCQs

 B. Mr. Tupman.

-Tupman, valuing romance over sport, chose to stay behind.
-He mistakenly believed he could advance his flirtatious agenda with the female members of the Wardle party in private.
+Tupman, valuing romance over sport, chose to stay behind to advance his flirtatious agenda.

 A. Eatanswill